Upbeat music plays.

 Audio: Wellington is the capital city of New Zealand, centred around the beautiful Wellington harbour.
 Not only do we enjoy the convenience of living in a vibrant city...

 Visual: Full shot of two women walking across a bridge with bush behind them.
 Transitioning to an aerial shot, looking down on them.
-The bridge is completely surrounded by lush, green, native bush.
+The bridge is surrounded by lush, green, native bush.

 Audio: Voiceover — but we’re surrounded by nature.